coenm/RepoM/README.md

 ## Tagging

-The `RepositoryActions.yaml` file also contains a section to define tags per repository on which you can filter and search when using the hub.
-How to define tags is described in the [RepositoryActions](docs/RepositoryActions.md) documentation.
+It is possible to dynamically assign tags to repositories such that you can filter, order, and search repositories using these tags.
+How to define and use tags is described in the [Tags](docs_new/Tags.md) documentation.

 ## Search